Aniket0727/Assignment/README.md

 Firstly install below package
 pip install requests beautifulsoup4

-Then first install getData.py then run getProductInfo.py then change the path in both py files
+Then first install getData.py then run getProductInfo.py

+Then change the path in both py files